Edit page in Livemark

 Getting started

-(1) Install Python (3.8+) and Poetry to start working with the code.
-Virtualenv and pip are also supported.
+(1) Install Git, Python and Poetry to start working with the code.
+Virtualenv and pip are also supported as alternatives to Poetry.
+Then get the sources using git:

 (2) You may need to install additional system libraries (libffi) for the misaka package, which depends on CFFI.
 You are likely to also need development headers for Python.